North East England: Innovations

 Charles Algernon Parsons invented the steam turbine in 1884, and having foreseen its potential to power ships he set up the Parsons Marine Steam Turbine Company with five associates in 1893.
 To develop this he had the experimental vessel built in a light design of steel by the firm of Brown and Hood, based at Wallsend on Tyne.
 He also pioneered in the field of electricity generation, establishing the Newcastle and District Electric Lighting Company in 1889.
 The company opened the first power station in the world to generate electricity using turbo generators in 1890, at Forth Banks in Newcastle.

 William George Armstrong, 1st Baron Armstrong, CB, FRS (26 November 1810 – 27 December 1900) was an effective Tyneside industrialist who founded the Armstrong Whitworth manufacturing empire.
 He was responsible for the development of the hydraulic crane and many military armaments.
 His house at Cragside, Northumberland was the first in the world to be lit by hydro-electricity, using incandescent lamps provided by the inventor Joseph Swan.

 In 1936 the first commercially viable production of acrylic safety glass, Perspex, began by ICI Acrylics and the material is still manufactured in the region by Lucite International now part of Mitsubishi Corporation.
-During the Second World War acrylic glass was used for submarine periscopes, windshields, canopies, and gun turrets for airplanes.
+During the Second World War acrylic glass was used for submarine periscopes, windshields, canopies, and gun turrets for aeroplanes.
 Shortages in raw materials and price pressures have led to innovation by Lucite who developed their patented Alpha Technology in this region.
 This technology is now the leading technology used in the manufacture of acrylics around the world.
 It uses new feedstock's and has a cost advantage of 40% over conventional processing methods.

 Newcastle University was the first in the UK and the second in Europe to receive a licence to perform research on stem cells and is a leading centre for such research today.
 Dr Karim Nayernia was the first to isolate spermatogonial stem cells at this University.
 Many new healthcare developments have arisen from this stem cell expertise in the region.

 Today, the region has five universities with a number of research departments:

 Durham University, Newcastle University, Northumbria University, University of Sunderland and Teesside University, which have a portfolio of many innovative businesses that have spun out of their research and teaching departments.